breki/TimeSlack/kotlin/SlackerTime-todo.md

-- use the new model state to get the current / next activity
 - how to handle the state when the last activity is run?
     - change button icon
-    - instead of "next activity", show something else
     - when the button is pressed, do what?
 - add extra menu action for returning to previous activity
 - can we test the Android activity itself?